heistp/qdisc-custom-classification/README.md

 ### Overriding the Tin

-**Heads Up:** Cake also supports overriding the tin (priority level) using the skb priority field.
+**Heads Up:** Cake also supports overriding the tin (priority level) using the skb priority field, which may conflict with our method of putting the classid into priority.
 If the major number of the priority field matches the qdisc handle of the Cake instance, the minor number of the priority field will be used to override the Cake tin, which may not be the intent.
-Either avoid conflicts with the major number (Cake's handle can always be changed), or use firewall marks instead.
+Either avoid conflicts with the major number (Cake's handle can always be changed), or use marks instead.
 The priority field to classid mapping is provided in case the mark field is already in use for other purposes.

 ### Overriding both Isolation and Tin